 When they arrive in the Land of Peace and Harmony, the Dove of Peace greets Masha and the prince.
 Ten-foot tall puppets of bulls, elephants, dragons, bears, unicorns, and lions join emissaries in dances from around the world in honor of Masha and the prince.
 Then flowers perform a waltz, and Masha and her prince dance a grand pas de deux as a gift to their friends.
 The celebration ends and Masha awakens, wondering whether her dream was real.

 The dancers perform with a recorded Tchaikovsky score in front of nine different hand-painted scenes with three-dimensional effects.
 Their skills were magnificient, breaking the boundaries of ballet.
 The most outstanding dance was by the Arabian couple, where the male balanced the female with one outstretched arm.
 It’s the first time I’ve seen this in ballet, and it was executed flawlessly.
 All of the dancing was flawless.

 My only criticism is that it was hard to follow the story at times, especially in the second act.
 After distributing the toys to the children, Drosselmeyer made brief appearances throughout both acts.
 Maybe he was directing Masha’s dream with his magical powers, and his appearances were reminders for the audience.

-I decided to forget about the story line and watch the dancers instead.
-And that was an enjoyable experience.
+I decided to forget about the story and enjoy the dancing instead.

 Overall, I’m glad I came.
 It was worth the trip.